Anontemitayo/Urlshortener/README.md

 # Urlshortener
-A tool programmed  to shorten links/mask links
+A tool programmed to shorten/mask links